-- Limit both the numer of iterations and the parameter space
+- Limit both the number of iterations and the parameter space.

-We recommend that you experiment with the settings to determine the most efficient method of training on a particular dataset and model.
+We recommend that you pipeline with the settings to determine the most efficient method of training on a particular dataset and model.

 Choosing an evaluation metric

-Accuracy The proportion of true results to total cases.
+Accuracy is the proportion of true results to total cases.

-Precision The proportion of true results to positive results.
+Precision is the proportion of true results to positive results.

-Recall The fraction of all correct results over all results.
+Recall is the fraction of all correct results over all results.

-F-score A measure that balances precision and recall.
+F-score is a measure that balances precision and recall.

-AUC A value that represents the area under the curve when false positives are plotted on the x-axis and true positives are plotted on the y-axis.
+AUC is a value that represents the area under the curve when false positives are plotted on the x-axis and true positives are plotted on the y-axis.

-Average Log Loss The difference between two probability distributions: the true one, and the one in the model.
+Average Log Loss is the difference between two probability distributions: the true one, and the one in the model.

 Metrics used for regression

-Mean absolute error Averages all the error in the model, where error means the distance of the predicted value from the true value.
-Often abbreviated as MAE.
+Mean absolute error averages all the errors in the model, where error means the distance of the predicted value from the true value.
+It's often abbreviated as MAE.

-Root of mean squared error Measures the average of the squares of the errors, and then takes the root of that value.
-Often abbreviated as RMSE
+Root of mean squared error measures the average of the squares of the errors, and then takes the root of that value.
+It's often abbreviated as RMSE.

-Relative squared error Normalizes the total squared error it by dividing by the total squared error of the predicted values.
+Relative squared error normalizes the total squared error by dividing by the total squared error of the predicted values.

-Coefficient of determination A single number that indicates how well data fits a model.
-A value of 1 means that the model exactly matches the data; a value of 0 means that the data is random or otherwise cannot be fit to the model.
-Often referred to as r2, R2, or r-squared.
+Coefficient of determination is a single number that indicates how well data fits a model.
+A value of one means that the model exactly matches the data.
+A value of zero means that the data is random or otherwise can't be fit to the model.
+It's often called r2, R2, or r-squared.

-Almost all learners in Azure Machine Learning support cross-validation with an integrated parameter sweep, which lets you choose the parameters to experiment with.
+Almost all learners in Azure Machine Learning support cross-validation with an integrated parameter sweep, which lets you choose the parameters to pipeline with.
 If the learner doesn't support setting a range of values, you can still use it in cross-validation.
-In this case, some range of allowed values is selected for the sweep.
+In this case, a range of allowed values is selected for the sweep.

 See the set of modules available to Azure Machine Learning.